Google AntiGravity vs OpenHands

 Choose OpenHands if…

-- ✓You need autonomous agent that browses the web, runs code, and uses terminal
+- ✓You need full agentic loop: browses web, writes code, runs terminal commands

 Why these tools are being compared

 Both Google AntiGravity and OpenHands compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Google AntiGravity is built around agent-first architecture with manager and editor surfaces, while OpenHands is designed for autonomous agent that browses the web, runs code, and uses terminal.
+Google AntiGravity is built around agent-first architecture with manager and editor surfaces, while OpenHands is designed for full agentic loop: browses web, writes code, runs terminal commands.
 This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

-On pricing, Google AntiGravity offers free preview, whereas OpenHands lists free open source (self-host). cloud beta available via all hands ai with usage-based pricing..
-Feature-wise, Google AntiGravity stands out for agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser, while OpenHands delivers autonomous agent that browses the web, runs code, and uses terminal and open-source with an active community and transparent development.
+On pricing, Google AntiGravity offers free preview, whereas OpenHands lists free (open source) / paid cloud via all hands ai.
+Feature-wise, Google AntiGravity stands out for agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser, while OpenHands delivers full agentic loop: browses web, writes code, runs terminal commands and resolves github issues end-to-end, drop in an issue url.
 If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

-Choose Google AntiGravity if you need Developers exploring multi-agent IDEs and want a stack centered on Developer IDEs & Agents.
-Pick OpenHands when you value Open Source Devs and prefer a tool that matches Developer IDEs & Agents.
+Choose Google AntiGravity if you need Developers exploring multi-agent IDEs and want a stack centered on ide-agents.
+Pick OpenHands when you value Open-Source Enthusiasts and prefer a tool that matches ide-agents.
 Check the feature comparison above to see which tool fits your workflow best.

 At a Glance